Skip to footer content

 $vbLabelText $csharpLabel

 The boolean parameter in ToDataTable determines whether the first row should become column headers (true) or data (false).
-When set to true, the resulting DataTable's columns carry the property names from the CSV file header row, enabling intuitive data access using column names like row["Name"].
+When set to true, the resulting DataTable's columns carry the header names from the CSV file, enabling intuitive data access using column names like row["Name"].

-Can CSV Files Be Converted to Excel Format?
+How Do You Convert CSV Files to Excel Format?

 One of IronXL's standout capabilities is converting CSV data to proper Excel formats.
-This enables adding formulas, formatting, charts, and multiple worksheets to originally flat CSV data—something you cannot achieve with writing CSV files alone.
+This enables adding formulas, formatting, charts, and multiple worksheets to originally flat CSV data -- something you cannot achieve with CSV output alone.

 using IronXL;